dynamite: An R Package for Dynamic Multivariate Panel Models: Model fitting and posterior inference

 \subsection{User-defined priors}

 The function \fct{get_priors} can be used to determine the parameters of the model whose prior distribution can be customized.
 The function can be applied to an existing model fit object (\class{dynamitefit}) or a model formula object (\class{dynamiteformula}).
-The function returns a \class{data.frame} object, which the user can then manipulate to include their desired priors and consequently supply to the model fitting function \fct{dynamite}.
+The function returns a \class{data.frame} object, which the user can then manipulate to include their desired priors and subsequently supply to the model fitting function \fct{dynamite}.
+The rationale behind the default prior specifications is discussed in detail in the related package vignette which can be viewed by writing \code{vignette("dynamite_priors", package = "dynamite")}.

-For instance, using the model fit object \code{gaussian_example_fit} available in the \pkg{dynamite} package, we have the following priors: \begin{CodeChunk} \begin{CodeInput} R> get_priors(gaussian_example_fit) \end{CodeInput} \begin{CodeOutput} parameter response prior type category 1 sigma_nu_y_alpha y normal(0, 3.1) sigma_nu 2 alpha_y y normal(1.5, 3.1) alpha 3 tau_alpha_y y normal(0, 3.1) tau_alpha 4 beta_y_z y normal(0, 6.1) beta 5 delta_y_x y normal(0, 3) delta 6 delta_y_y_lag1 y normal(0, 2.8) delta 7 tau_y_x y normal(0, 3) tau 8 tau_y_y_lag1 y normal(0, 2.8) tau 9 sigma_y y exponential(0.65) sigma \end{CodeOutput} \end{CodeChunk} To change a prior distribution, the user only needs to manipulate the \code{prior} column of the desired parameters using the appropriate \proglang{Stan} syntax and parameterization.
+For instance, using the model fit object \code{gaussian_example_fit} available in the \pkg{dynamite} package, we have the following priors: \begin{CodeChunk} \begin{CodeInput} R> get_priors(gaussian_example_fit) \end{CodeInput} \begin{CodeOutput} parameter response prior type category 1 sigma_nu_y_alpha y normal(0, 3.1) sigma_nu 2 alpha_y y normal(1.5, 3.1) alpha 3 tau_alpha_y y normal(0, 3.1) tau_alpha 4 beta_y_z y normal(0, 3.1) beta 5 delta_y_x y normal(0, 3.1) delta 6 delta_y_y_lag1 y normal(0, 1.8) delta 7 tau_y_x y normal(0, 3.1) tau 8 tau_y_y_lag1 y normal(0, 1.8) tau 9 sigma_y y exponential(0.65) sigma \end{CodeOutput} \end{CodeChunk} To customize a prior distribution, the user only needs to manipulate the \code{prior} column of the desired parameters in this \class{data.frame} using the appropriate \proglang{Stan} syntax and parametrization.
 For a categorical response variable, the column \code{category} describes which category the parameter is related to.
-For model parameters of the same type and response, a vectorized form the corresponding distribution is automatically used in the generated Stan code if applicable.
+For model parameters of the same type and response, a vectorized form of the corresponding distribution is automatically used in the generated \proglang{Stan} code if applicable.
+The definitions of the prior distributions are checked for validity before the model fitting process.